ervandew/eclim/doc/content/eclimd.rst

 :menuselection:`Eclipse --> Preferences --> Vimplugin`

 .. note::
-  If you have non-eclim version of vimplugin installed you should remove it prior to using the eclim version.
+  If you have a non-eclim version of vimplugin installed you should remove it prior to using the eclim version.

 .. note::